seanpmaxwell/React-Ts-Best-Practices/README.md

       - Posts.css
 - domains/
   - common/
-    - models/
-      - Model.ts <-- Parent model interface
-    - http/
+    - constants/
       - Paths.ts <-- Keep all paths in one place
-      - API.ts <-- used by the services layer
+    - types/
+      - Entity.ts <-- Parent model interface
   - users/
     - UserOps.ts <-- business logic / counter-part to our services-layer in the back-end
     - UserService.ts